davidgolding/obsidian-custom-modules/README.md

 - **Current Modules**
     - Bracket Link Fix: Makes sure Obsidian doesn't style regular brackets like external links.
     - White Canvas Mode: Allows the note canvas to have a white background while the rest of the interface remains in dark mode.
+    - Smartify Quotes: Provides a button that detects straight quotes in the active note and converts them to proper apostrophes and quotation marks.
+    - Bulk Create Notes: Detects inactive internal links in the active note and creates new note files for them.

 ## How to Add New Features